 Facial aesthetic work that involves injecting can be scary, initially.
 Especially when you’re dealing with a real life patient, not a mannequin.
 This is why we developed the Level 7 to include hands-on, confidence-building mentored injecting.

-With a standard equivalent to a Master’s degree, this leading aesthetic medicine training course is designed to make you a safe, ethical and confident injector.
-Knowing you have achieved this level of learning also provides reassurance to your patients and is a valuable marketing tool for your skills.
+With a standard equivalent to a Master’s degree, this leading medical aesthetics training course is designed to make you a safe, ethical and confident injector.
+Knowing you have achieved this level of learning also provides reassurance to your patients.
+This makes it a valuable marketing tool for your skills!

 Furthermore, the one-on-one mentoring sessions that form part of your Level 7 allow you to receive real-world insider tips – like those above – about any area you have questions on.

-Please note that both the Level 7 Diploma and 1:1 Injectables Training Sessions are only open to healthcare professionals – licensed doctors, dentists, nurses or midwives.
+Please note that all our aesthetics training courses are only open to healthcare professionals – licensed doctors, dentists, nurses and midwives.